Jerome Segal: As a candidate

-In August 2019, Segal ran in the 2020 United States presidential election under the Bread and Roses party banner.
+In August 2019, Segal announced a run in the 2020 United States presidential election under the Bread and Roses party banner.
 He said that he would not compete in swing states to avoid taking votes from a Democratic candidate running against Donald Trump.

 The Bread and Roses party identified itself as "socialistic" in nature, distinguishing itself from "traditional socialism".
 The party advocated socialist ideals such as "From each according to his abilities, to each according to his needs" while also advocating democratic principles of limited government, individual liberty and rule of law.
 Their website also advertised ideals like "plain living, high thinking and a Utopian future".

+Disbanding

 In December 2021, Segal disbanded the Bread and Roses party to seek the Democratic nomination for the 2022 Maryland gubernatorial election.
 His running mate was Justin Dispenza, a member of the town council of Galena, Maryland.
-After conceding in the Democratic primary on July 20, 2022, Segal started a campaign for 2024 United States presidential election.
+After conceding in the Democratic primary on July 20, 2022, Segal started a campaign for 2024 United States presidential election as a Democrat.

+In July 2022, Segal, announced he would challenge Joe Biden in the 2024 Democratic Party presidential primaries, Segal dropped out in May 2023 to run for the vacant senate seat in Maryland.

+On May 1, 2023, after U.S. Senator Ben Cardin announced that he would not run for re-election in 2024, Segal ended his presidential campaign and instead started a campaign to succeed Cardin.
+Segal never filed to run for the U.S. Senate with the Maryland State Board of Elections and did not appear on the ballot.